 Absolutely no one knows the total amount of these liabilities carried by the industry at any point in time, but we can have an educated guess at their magnitude.
 Many airlines disclose their forward sales liabilities on their balance sheet, others include them under current liabilities with other items and you have to hunt through the detail in the notes to the accounts to find them, whilst others choose not to disclose them at all.
 Some airlines choose only to disclose the amount in their final report and accounts for the year.
 Then there is the curve ball of seasonality, which results in substantial fluctuations in the level of liabilities throughout the year and each region has a different profile.

-IATA recently forecast $606bn passenger revenues for 2019.
-If we assume an average 45 forward sales days throughout the year for all airlines it would equate to total industry forward sales liabilities of $74.7bn.
-To put that into perspective it is the equivalent of Kenya’s GDP in 2017 with a population of 50 million people, larger than the GDP of the smallest 51 countries combined and larger than the individual GDP of 94 other countries, including 9 EU member states!
+In December 2019, IATA estimated 2019 industry passenger revenues of $567bn.
+Assuming an average 45 forward sales days throughout the year for all airlines this would equate to total industry forward sales liabilities of $69.9bn on fares alone.
+If we include estimates for ancillary revenues such as baggage and travel taxes collected on behalf of governments the estimated liabilities would rise to circa $89bn.
+To put that into perspective it is the equivalent of Sri Lanka’s GDP in 2019 with a population of 21 million people, larger than the GDP of the smallest 47 countries combined and larger than the individual GDP of 142 countries, including 9 EU member states!
+Ryanair’s liabilities as at 30th September 2019 were larger than the individual 2019 GDP of 29 counties and the combined GDP of the 9 smallest island states.